For best experience please turn on javascript and use a modern browser!

 15:30 -17:00

-This AISSR lecture explores how affect – emotions, moods, and sensory experience – has, over the past decade, been reshaped, and how we want to utilize it for current day politics – and our shared future.
+This AISSR lecture explored how affect – emotions, moods, and sensory experience – has, over the past decade, been reshaped, and how we want to utilize it for current day politics – and our shared future.

 While right‑wing politics has long and effectively mobilized affect, progressive politics often remains attached to reason and theoretical argument.
 Without a critical engagement with affect, an essential political energy is ceded to the right.
 At the same time, people increasingly live and act as “quasi-humans” alongside AI systems: tools like ChatGPT become co-producers of texts, ideas, and analyses.

-The lecture places AI within the broader framework of sensory and affective politics.
-It asks whether a progressive, democratic sensorium is possible – a politics that begins from the senses and from embodied experience, while embracing AI critically rather than either rejecting it or celebrating it naively.
+The lecture placed AI within the broader framework of sensory and affective politics.
+It asked whether a progressive, democratic sensorium is possible – a politics that begins from the senses and from embodied experience, while embracing AI critically rather than either rejecting it or celebrating it naively.
 What does it mean for political life when AI becomes part of the infrastructures of connectivity and social mobilization?
 How does this affect the ways solidarity is formed, felt, and organized?

 About Arjun Appadurai